Ajarmar/zeroprac/README.md

 - Press Start during stage intro cutscenes to skip them.
 (Not available for other cutscenes.)
 - If you die, you can press Start to immediately return to the latest checkpoint without losing a life.
 - Skip text boxes by holding Start.

+### Zero 3

+- Skippable cutscenes without needing a save file.
+- Infinite lives.
+- Holding Select and pressing Start opens the stage select menu.
+You can press B to exit.
+- Hold Select and press Up to switch between A rank and B rank.
+- Hold Select and press L to reload latest checkpoint.
+Also works on bosses (the beginning of a boss fight is a checkpoint).
+    - Hold Select+Left and press L to load previous checkpoint, hold Select+Right and press L to load next checkpoint.
+    - Hold Select+Down (plus Left/Right if you want) and press L to load checkpoint without loading changes you've made to your equipment.
+- There is a timer showing the stage time.
+It displays minutes:seconds:frames.
+When you load a checkpoint, it will go back to 0.

+- Tips:
+    - When you enter/skip a cutscene, your weapon charges are stored and will be loaded whenever you load a checkpoint.
+If you want your weapons to be charged at the beginning of a boss fight, go to the checkpoint just before the boss, enter the boss room normally with your weapons charged and skip the cutscene.
+When reloading the checkpoint, your weapons will be charged in the same way that they were when you skipped the cutscene.
+If you want to get rid of your stored charge, just enter/skip a cutscene without your weapons charged.
+    - To start a stage with different equipment than what you're given, you can load the stage, change your equipment normally and then reload the checkpoint to store your equipment status.